About the Near Surface Observatory (NSO)

 - Slim-hole borehole geophysical logging system: 1024-channel spectral natural gamma and electrical conductivity probes, 400-m cable, motorized winch, WellCAD analysis software.
 Produces high-resolution gamma and conductivity logs in slim-hole borings and water wells.
 Useful for determining site-specific lithology, water saturation, and groundwater salinity.

-- Ground-penetrating radar: GSSI SIR-2000 and 3000 systems with multiple antennas.
+- Ground-penetrating radar: GSSI SIR-3000 system with multiple antennas.
 Ultra-shallow (surface to a few meters) investigations of geologic and engineering features.

 - Airborne geophysics: high-resolution electromagnetic induction and magnetometer surveys from helicopters and fixed-wing aircraft.
 Produces high-resolution maps, cross sections, and volumes that allow sophisticated interpretation of near-surface lithology, structure, and water content and salinity.